John Augustine Hartford: Life and career

-One of John's early changes was to change the branding on the company's lines of private label products.
+One of John's early changes was to change the branding on the company's lines of private-label products.
 John decided to replace the company's long name on labels and store signs with the now distinctive "A&P".
 He also expanded the product lines available in the stores.
-To make room, he substituted the large inventory of premiums displayed in the stores with S&H Green stamps.
+To make room, he substituted the large inventory of premiums displayed in the stores with S&H Green Stamps.
 By 1912, the company reached 400 stores.
-Next, he proposed opening no frills economy stores that offered low prices by operating at a 12% mark up rather than the normal 22% mark up.
+Next, he proposed opening no-frills economy stores that offered low prices by operating at a 12% markup rather than the normal 22% markup.
 His father and brother rejected the idea, but later agreed to an experiment.
 The first store was opened with an investment of only $3,000 and produced a higher rate of return than the regular stores.
 Because the economy stores were small, they could be quickly set up in existing real estate.
 In three years, the chain expanded to 1600 units, opening 864 stores in 1915 alone.
 As a result of John's marketing concepts, A&P was now the largest grocer in the country.
-The next year, Mr. Hartford retired and John was named President while his brother George became Chairman and Treasurer.
-In 1917, their father died and left his estate to a one generation trust that gave total control of the company's voting stock to George and John as long as either lived.
+The next year, Mr. Hartford retired and John was named president while his brother George became chairman and Treasurer.
+In 1917, their father died and left his estate to a one-generation trust that gave total control of the company's voting stock to George and John as long as either lived.

 In addition to its retail stores, A&P operated manufacturing plants on a small scale.
-After the Supreme Court ruled that manufacturers could establish minimum prices for their products, John decided to by pass the decision by expanding A&P's own manufacturing facilities.
-John personally consulted with Henry Ford about vertical integration and turned A&P into one of the country's largest food producers including coffee, tea, bakery, canned goods and even a salmon packing operation in Alaska.
+After the Supreme Court ruled that manufacturers could establish minimum prices for their products, John decided to bypass the decision by expanding A&P's own manufacturing facilities.
+John personally consulted with Henry Ford about vertical integration and turned A&P into one of the country's largest food producers including coffee, tea, bakery, canned goods, and even a salmon packing operation in Alaska.
 A&P continued to rapidly expand and by 1925 operated 13,961 stores with sales of $400 million and profit of $10 million.
-John convinced George to decentralize management into regions but George insisted that headquarters retain control of finances, real estate and purchasing policy, the areas he personally managed.
-The company introduced larger "combination stores" including space for meats, produce and dairy as well as traditional grocery items and launched a new drive to reduce costs.
+John convinced George to decentralize management into regions but George insisted that headquarters retain control of finances, real estate, and purchasing policy, the areas he personally managed.
+The company introduced larger "combination stores" including space for meats, produce, and dairy as well as traditional grocery items, and launched a new drive to reduce costs.
 By 1930 the company's 16,000 stores reached sales of $1 billion.